nataliecclaire/reddit_bias_sentiment_detector/README.md

 - DataPreparation/reddit_data_phrases_replace_attribute.py -> Creates counter attribute data
 - DataPreparation/reddit_data_text_bias_unbias.py -> Creates test files of counter attribute augmented data

 The data generated as part of this is found in data/ and text_files/ directories.
-The raw reddit comment files cannot be uploaded to GitHub due to size constraints.
+The unprocessed reddit comment files could not be uploaded to GitHub due to size constraints.
+Find it on https://drive.google.com/drive/folders/1FC79WZyuVJRGXf4OzGoX4z84wvwhBxgh?usp=sharing

 ### Significance test evaluation